jasonBirchall/lazy/docs/lazycommit_commit.md

 ## lazycommit commit

-Prints out the diff in the current directory
+Prints out the diff in the current directory and suggests commit messages

 ### Synopsis

 This command prints out the diff of the changes in the current directory.
 It helps you see what changes have been made before committing them.
+It also suggests commit messages.

 ```
 lazycommit commit [flags]